SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 2. Right-click the SellerDashboard to publish the project.

-3. Choose  **Provider-hosted**.
+3. Select **Provider-hosted**.

-4. Choose  **Windows Azure**.
+4. Select **Windows Azure**.

 5. Sign in as a global administrator.

-6. Choose the web site you created in Azure.
+6. Select the website you created in Azure.

 7. Indicate that you want to use HTTPS.

 8. Use the default data connections string.

-9. Input the web site that you created in Azure as the host web site; input the ClientId and ClientSecret values, which you get in the previous procedure.
+9. Input the website that you created in Azure as the host website; input the ClientId and ClientSecret values, which you got in the previous procedure.

 10. Publish.

-     You will get a published package.
+You get a published package.

 ### Install the add-in

-1. Log into your SharePoint deployment site, as a site administrator.
+1. Sign in to your SharePoint deployment site as a site administrator.

-2. On the site home page, click  **New add-in to deploy**.
+2. On the site home page, select **New add-in to deploy**.

-3. Choose the package that you get from the publish process.
+3. Select the package that you get from the publish process.

 4. Deploy it and trust it.